skiadas/WebAppsCourse/notes/object_creation_prototypes.md

 > Object methods and properties are looked up the prototype chain, which eventuallly ends in the `null` object.

-Prototypes are a good place to put share methods and values, that all objects of a certain "type/class" should have access to.
+Prototypes are a good place to put shared methods and values, that all objects of a certain "type/class" should have access to.
 With the use of `this`, these functions can have access to the object that they are meant to represent.
 We will see examples of this in the stack examples of the next segment.

 ### Constructors and Prototypes